Arunkumarxx/MYSQL-DATABASE/MYSQL DATABASES/DATABASE IMPORT/README.md

-## `README.md`

-This guide provides instructions for importing a database into your system.

 ### ` Prerequisites `

 * **Database Management System (DBMS):** Ensure you have the appropriate DBMS software installed for your specific database format (e.g., MySQL, PostgreSQL, SQL Server).